fyrkov/refcards/AWS/WAF.md

 AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits and bots.

 It blocks common attack patterns, such as SQL injection or cross-site scripting.\
-You can also customize rules that filter out specific traffic patterns.
+You can also customize rules that filter out specific traffic patterns, e.g.:\
+block web requests based on the IP addresses that the requests originate from

 WAF can be deployed on:
 * CloudFront